kanishka-linux/vinanti/README.md

         $ (sudo) pip/pip3 install aiohttp

     and then need to setup backend='aiohttp' during initialization of Vinanti.
 By using aiohttp as backend, one can easily fire 1000+ requests without breaking a sweat, and all of them will be handled in one sigle thread.
 Only make sure to keep some time duration between successive requests to same domain using **wait** parameter, in order to not to abuse any web based service.

++ **Note:** No need to worry about any technical details mentioned above.
+Users just have to decide backend and then need to know how to use api of Vinanti, along with how to handle response object in callbacks.

 ## Features